lj-cug/OpenGeoModeller/HPC-Base/MPI/MPICH vs OpenMPI.md

 [╡н©╪ндов](https://stackoverflow.com/questions/2427399/mpich-vs-openmpi)

-Can someone elaborate the differences between the OpenMPI and MPICH implementations of MPI ?
+Can someone elaborate the differences between the OpenMPI and MPICH implementations of MPI?

 Which of the two is a better implementation ?

 ## Purpose